Philippines has a total land area of 300,000 square kilometres;

-The Philippines is an archipelago of 7,107 islands, making it the country with the 5th most number of islands.
+The Philippines is an archipelago of over 7,100 islands, making it the country with the 5th largest number of islands.
 It also has the 4th longest coastline, despite being just the 73rd largest country in terms of land area;

-- The Philippines was Asia’s first democratic nation, with a democratic constitution being installed upon its independence from Spain in 1898;
+The Philippines is Asia’s first democratic nation, with a democratic constitution being installed upon its independence from Spain in 1898.

 Frequently asked questions

 Am I required to visit Philippines to incorporate a company there?

 No. Healy Consultants can legally incorporate your company without you needing to travel.

 What is the minimum number of directors required?

 Under statutory regulations, a Philippines company requires a minimum of five directors.
 Corporate directors are allowed.